 - Finance Payment System Operators Required To Shift To Interoperable QR Codes By March 2022

 - Automobiles Renault Expands Dealer Network Across India: Crosses 475 Service Touchpoints

 Vitamin K, also known as the blood-clotting vitamin is a group of fat-soluble vitamins that play a vital role in blood clotting and preserving bone health.
-In this article, we will talk about the health benefits of vitamin K.
+The K in vitamin K comes from the German word koagulation meaning clotting of the blood.